League Enrollment Information

-A complete set of revised Rules for the 2019-2020 season is posted on our website (gnbl.org).
+A complete set of Rules for the 2023-2024 season is posted on our website (gnbl.org).
 We realize that our rules are lengthy, however, each rule is there for a reason.
 Rather than be part of an undisciplined or disorganized League, we want coaches to embrace the benefits that come from knowing that it doesn't matter where you play in The Great Northwest, the Rules are the same everywhere.
 Please don't file complaints or ask questions unless you have made an attempt to read and understand the League Rule about which you have a concern.
-We, of course, welcome calls if you fail to understand a particular rule, feel that a certain rule should be changed, or believe another team is in violation of a specific rule.
+Coaches (not parents) can ask questions if you fail to understand a particular rule, feel that a certain rule should be changed, or believe another team is in violation of a specific rule.

-All teams in a given grade level must submit rosters and completed waiver/concussion forms two weeks before their first play date or absolutely no later than the deadlines listed in the third bullet below.
+All teams in a given grade level must submit rosters and completed waiver/concussion forms two weeks before their first play date or absolutely no later than the deadlines listed below.
 All teams must submit the following information.

 Rosters and Liability Waiver/Concussion forms must be submitted two weeks before the first date your team plays or absolutely no later than the following deadlines for each grade level: